golddragon007/cloud9/README.md

 ```

 Alternatively you can use the following script to set up the machine.
-It installs Drone and Drush and configures the editor VI and some other stuff:
+It installs Drone and Drush and customizes some stuff (like vi editor and git):
 ```
 ./initCloud9.sh
 ```